 - How taxes on Required Minimum Distributions could affect your cash flow.

 - How the timing of your Social Security benefits could increase your taxes.

 - How the IRS taxes each of your various types of income.

 Unexpected post-retirement taxes can catch you off guard with costly fees that cut into your retirement savings.
-Imagine being taxed on up to 85 percent of your Social Security benefits.
-That’s currently a real risk, and one you may avoid with effective tax planning for retirement—and don’t wait until you’re retired to make your plan.
+Imagine being taxed on up to 85% of your Social Security benefits.
+That’s currently a real risk, and one you may avoid with effective tax planning for retirement.
+Don’t wait until you’re retired to make your plan.